Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Introduction

-\item The irreducible components of $X(\bk)$ in the Zariski topology are the irreducible components of $X(\bk)$ in the adelic topology.

-\item Let $K$ be any subfield of $\bk$ which is finitely generated over $\bQ$ and such that $X$ is defined over $K$ and $\overline{K} = \bk$.
-Then the action

 is continuous with respect to the adelic topology. \end{enumerate} When $X$ is irreducible, \ref{ppty-of-adelic-topo:irreducible} implies that the intersection of finitely many nonempty adelic open subsets of $X(\bk)$ is nonempty.
 So, if $\dim X\geq 1$, the adelic topology is not Hausdorff.
+In general, the adelic topology is strictly stronger than the Zariski topology. \end{setup}